bellj22/StarbucksLandPage_-fallver-/README.md

 # StarbucksLandPage_-fallver-
 Created By: Jade Bell
-Personal Project: Septemeber 10 - Present
+Personal Project: Septemeber 10

-Created Starbuck's Landing Web Page for their fall season's drinks!
+Created Starbucks Landing Web Page for their fall season's drinks!

 Currently editing and updating, so stay tuned for more of the web page.
 Includes HTML and CSS.